After Boeing reports a huge $3.3B loss, Alaska Airlines orders more MAXs

 Boeing finally resumed 787 deliveries in August after a 15-month hiatus.
 It delivered a total of nine in the quarter.
 It also delivered 88 Renton-built 737 MAXs, though deliveries continue to be much slower than hoped for.

-The only good news in the company’s quarterly earnings numbers was that the planemaker generated $2.9 billion in free cash flow in the quarter, easily beating Wall Street expectations.
+The only good news in the company’s quarterly earnings numbers was that the planemaker generated $2.9 billion in free cash flow in the quarter, easily beating Wall Street expectations — though the figure was swelled by an unspecified tax refund.

 The cash-flow figure — the cash left after paying operating costs and expenditure on equipment — has recently been the financial datapoint most carefully scrutinized by investors as they look for signs that Boeing can restore some vibrancy to its operations.